Job Ad Writing Tips to Filter Out Unqualified Candidates

 5. Include Salary Bands

-Posting a salary range is one of the most effective ways in job ad writing to filter applicants.
+Posting a salary range is an effective way to align candidate expectations before applications are submitted.
 When the range is transparent, candidates who are outside your budget do not apply, while those within range are more likely to move forward.
 This improves conversion rates and respects applicants time.
 Salary transparency is also an important element of candidate self-selection.

 6. Use Structured Job Title Taxonomy